-1. What was the best feedback situation you have ever encountered as a learner ?
-What features of the feedback- not any initial "teaching" or the content of the course or style or your interests-made the learning so effective ?
+1. Think back to your many prior experiences with learning via feedback, both in and out of school.
+What was the best feedback situation you have ever encountered as a learner?
+What features of the feedback-not any initial "teaching" or the content of the course or style or your interests-made the learning so effective ?
 How did you receive and use the feedback and what made this approach so useful?
-Briefly describe the feedback system below: th: sharing your recollections and analyses with your colleagues, build a list of generalizations at follow from the accounts.
+Briefly describe the feedback system below: th wo sharing your recollections and analyses with your colleagues, build a list of generalizations at follow from the accounts.
 What do the best feedback situations have in common?
-In other ords, what must be built in "by design" for any learning experience to be maximally effective for idents?
+In other ords, what must be built in "by design" for any learning experience to be maximally effective for udents?
 Th ne best learning from feedback is characterized by